If Trump wants Gaza ceasefire, he must pressure Netanyahu, experts say

 Dire situation in Gaza

-While truce talks are ongoing, the horrors of Israel’s war on Gaza — which UN experts and rights groups have described as a genocide — are intensifying.
+While truce talks are ongoing, the horrors of Israel’s war on Gaza, which UN experts and rights groups have described as a genocide, are intensifying.

-Hospitals are running out of fuel.
-Cases of preventable diseases are on the rise.
-Hunger is rampant.
-And hundreds of people have been killed by Israeli fire over the past weeks while trying to receive food at US-backed, privately run aid distribution sites.
+Hospitals are running out of fuel, cases of preventable diseases are on the rise, hunger is rampant, and hundreds of people have been killed by Israeli fire over the past weeks while trying to receive food at US-backed, privately-run aid distribution sites.

-Nancy Okail, the president of the Center for International Policy, said Trump appears to be interested in a Gaza ceasefire in part to boost his own image as a peacemaker and to win a Nobel Peace Prize.
+Nancy Okail, the president of the Center for International Policy, said that Trump appears to be interested in a Gaza ceasefire in part to boost his own image as a peacemaker and to win a Nobel Peace Prize.

 During the presidential campaign, Trump promised to bring peace to the world, seizing on Americans’ weariness of war after the conflicts in Iraq and Afghanistan.